logto-io/docs/docs/docs/recipes/create-your-connector/connector-file-structure.md

 # Connector file structure

-Attached is a file tree to demonstrate how are connectors' files organized.
+Attached is a file tree to demonstrate how are connectors' files organized as a TypeScript project.

 Files whose name ends up with `^` refer to an optional file, otherwise are required.

 ```
 ConnectorRootDir/
 ├── package.json
+├── tsconfig.build.json
-├── tsconfig.*.json
+├── tsconfig.test.json^
 ├── README.md
 ├── logo.svg
 ├── logo-dark.svg^